Categories:

 Impairment Rating

-The final Criteria is determined based on the Australian Impairment Tables, where your impairment rating must be 20 points or more.
-What are the 20 points required for a disability pension?
 Your impairment rating is based on the Social Security Tables for Assessment of Work-Related Impairment.
 These tables measure your ability to function and perform activities that would be required for a job.

 Each table assesses a specific area of functioning, such as physical stamina, upper limb function, or visual function, and each table assigns points based on the level of impairment of that area of function.
 Impairment points for each area can be 0 (no impairment), 5 (mild impairment), 10 (moderate), 20 (severe), or 30 (extreme impairment).

 Your condition can cause functional impairment in a single area and a single table, or it can cause impairment in several areas that are measured across two or more tables.
 If you have an impairment of 20 or more points in a single table, indicating a severe or extreme impairment in a single area of function, then you are eligible for Disability Support Pension.
-However, if you have 20 or more impairment points across two or more tables, indicating you have a mild or moderate impairment in two or more functional areas, then you will also need to meet the Program of Support rules.
+However, if you have 20 or more impairment points across two or more tables, indicating you have mild or moderate impairment in two or more functional areas, then you will also need to meet the Program of Support rules.

 The Program of Support is a program that provides training and skills to help you find and keep a job.
-This rule only applies to you if you don’t have a manifest medical condition and you don’t have more than 20 points impairment in a single table.
-If the Program of Support rule does apply to you, then you’ll need to participate in a program for at least 18 months during the 3 years before you claim DSP in order to be eligible.
+This rule only applies to you if you don’t have a manifest medical condition and you don’t have more than 20 points of impairment in a single table.
+If the Program of Support rule does apply to you, then you’ll need to participate in a program for at least 18 months during the 3 years before you claim DSP to be eligible.
 If you need to find a program, you can search for a Disability Employment Services provider in your area at the JobAccess website.

-What about working on a disability support pension?
-The final criteria under general medical rules is that your condition needs to prevent you from working at least 15 hours a week.
-Determining your eligibility under this rule might require that you get a Job Capacity Assessment, which involves meeting with a qualified health professional who will assess how your condition impacts your ability to work and what type of help you need in order to get a job.
+The final criterion under general medical rules is that your condition needs to prevent you from working at least 15 hours a week.
+Determining your eligibility under this rule might require that you get a Job Capacity Assessment, which involves meeting with a qualified health professional who will assess how your condition impacts your ability to work and what type of help you need to get a job.
 The assessment will evaluate whether you could retrain for a different type of job, as well as how many hours you could work if you had help, training, and support.

 How Much is the Disability Support Pension per Fortnight?

-How much is the Disability Pension in Australia?
 The amount of money you can receive from a Disability Support Pension depends on your living situation and your income.
 In addition to the basic rate, your pension could include a pension supplement and an energy supplement.

-If you’re a single adult who’s 21 or older, the maximum basic rate is $860.60, the maximum pension supplement is $69.60, and the maximum energy supplement is $14.10, for a total of $944.30 per fortnight.
+If you’re a single adult 21 or older, the maximum basic rate is $860.60, the maximum pension supplement is $69.60, and the maximum energy supplement is $14.10, for a total of $944.30 per fortnight.
 Reference the payment rate charts to determine your maximum amount if you are a couple, an adult under 21, or a dependent.

 The pension supplement is automatically included if you’re 21 or older, or if you’re younger than 21 and you have a dependent child.